pyca/pyopenssl/doc/api/ssl.rst

    The valid values of *curve_name* are the keys in :py:data:`ELLIPTIC_CURVE_DESCRIPTIONS`.

-   Raises a ``ValueError`` if the linked OpenSSL was not compiled with elliptical curve support, or the specified curve is not available.
+   Raises a subclass of ``ValueError`` if the linked OpenSSL was not compiled with elliptical curve support or the specified curve is not available.
+You can check the specific subclass, but, in general, you should just handle ``ValueError``.

    :param curve_name: The 'short name' of a curve, e.g. 'prime256v1'
    :type curve_name: str